yamule/smithwaterman/README.md

 # smithwaterman

-public domain smith-waterman algorithm scripts which can be used as module in your own applications.
+public domain smith-waterman (& some of them have needleman-wunsch) algorithm scripts which can be used as a module in your own applications.